 In June 2014, the Austin City Council adopted an ordinance that sought to address these problems by increasing population density around mass transit routes.
 The council hoped this would reduce dependence on cars, thereby easing congestion and freeing up extra income for people to deal with pricier rents.

-It has been two and a half years since the ordinance passed and Austin has experienced a healthy amount of apartment development in that time, but I was interested in discovering whether the ordinance succeeded in its specific goal of spurring development near major transit corridors.
+Its been two and a half years since the ordinance passed and Austin has experienced a healthy amount of apartment development in that time, but I wanted to know whether the ordinance succeeded in its specific goal of spurring development near major transit corridors.
 The ordinance does not apply to the City of Austin as a whole, but rather to what are called transit-oriented districts within Austin, which are special zoning districts created around major transit routes.
 One such district is pictured below.

 Both the ordinance itself and the transit-oriented zones have a very clear objective: get more people living in dense housing developments near major transit routes.